The Human Body was made Good and Holy

 “God created mankind in His image; in the image of God He created them; male and female He created them.”
 (Genesis 1:27)

+Since time immemorial, humankind has struggled with the proper appreciation of the body cum its relationship to the soul.
 Ancient Greek philosophers viewed the spirit as noble but the body as evil.
 The 12th century Christian Albigensians, who were quite puritanical in their outlook, believed that God had created only the spiritual world, while the devil was responsible for the material world.
 They viewed the spiritual world as good and the material world as evil.

 Many prevalent ideas existing today, concerning human sexuality, are rooted in the dualism thought of French philosopher René Descartes (1596–1650), among others.
 This means that there is no real integration between the body and the soul.